 Gibraltar food truck ban is unconstitutional and illegal

 To vindicate Cheeseheads’ rights throughout Wisconsin, Lisa, Kevin, Jessica and Chris are standing up to Gibraltar’s board.
-They have commenced a civil rights challenge against the town by filing a formal written notice demanding that the town board repeal its vending ban.
-If the town continues to stop them from operating a food truck on their own property, they will sue Gibraltar to strike down the town’s vending ban for two reasons.
+In May 2018, they commenced a civil rights challenge against the town by filing a formal written notice demanding that the town board repeal its vending ban.
+The town refused to do so and continues to stop them from operating a food truck on their own property.
+As a result, they are now asking Wisconsin state courts to strike down Gibraltar’s vending ban for two reasons.

 Second, Gibraltar’s food truck ban violates state law.
 Wisconsin’s courts have held that municipalities cannot drown businesses in red tape after they have been state approved.
 Under this standard, no town can ban what Wisconsin has expressly licensed.
 But that is exactly what Gibraltar has done by banning food trucks like White Cottage Red Door’s, which earned state licenses after satisfying Wisconsin’s food-safety requirements for mobile restaurants.